beajoynes/netbox-evaluation/plugins/topology-plugin.md

 `Dockerfile-plugins`

-* Dockerfile used to build custom image with plugin
+* Dockerfile used to build custom image with plugin - copy in the following.
 ```
 FROM netboxcommunity/netbox:latest